elasticio/elasticio.github.io/content/_components/rest-api-token/index.md

     * xml2js
 * Tokens: Place to store access tokens & other received metadata (e.g. expiry time)

+> **Note:**: *Credentials always verify successfully.* The component is not any system-agnostic.
+This is why we can't do any meaningful verification.

 ## Triggers

 This component has no trigger functions.
 This means it will not be accessible to